 Chapter 2: When Did God Choose to Save Some Humans?

 Chapter 3: Did God Choose to Save Individuals?

 Chapter 4: Did God Choose to Save Individuals Based on Foreseen Faith?

 Chapter 5: Is Unconditional Election Unfair?

-Chapter 6: Does Unconditional Election Entail That We Do Not Have a Free Will?
+Chapter 6: Do We Have Free Will?

 Chapter 9: How Do I Know If God Has Elected Me?